 Check out the Team Nutrition library for resources, lesson plans, recipes, guidance to improve the quality of school meals, and materials for nutrition education and promotion.
 Some examples include:

 - Fact Sheets for Healthier School Meals help schools implement the major recommendations from the 2010 Dietary Guidelines for Americans within the school meal pattern requirements and nutrition standards.

 - Making it Happen: School Nutrition Success Stories includes success stories of innovative K-12 schools across the United States that improved their school nutrition environments and the nutritional quality of foods and beverages offered and sold on school campuses.
-Making It Happen! includes a variety of materials developed by some of the schools and contact information for each story.

 Be sure to take a look at CDC's School Health Guidelines to Promote Healthy Eating and Physical Activity.
 This resource presents guidelines for developing, implementing, and evaluating school-based healthy eating and physical activity policies and practices for K-12 students.
 They also provide useful strategies for facilitating the implementation of the guidelines and cover topics including policy, and school environment recommendations, physical education, school meals, competitive foods, school health eservices, school employee wellness, health education and teacher qualifications and training.

 Resource to Sustain and Strengthen Local Wellness Initiatives is a guide to help school districts conduct an evaluation of local wellness policies.
 This guide details step-by-step instructions for conducting an evaluation, deciding what the results mean, and communicating the findings to stakeholders.
 (Developed by NFSMI and funded, in part, by USDA.)